Ever since President Donald Trump took office in January, tensions with North Korea have escalated rapidly.

 July 21: The U.S. State Department announced that American citizens would soon be banned from traveling to North Korea.
 The "geographical travel restriction" would take effect late August.
 It would include certain restrictions for "humanitarian" reasons.
 The travel ban was announced a month after Warmbier's death.

-July 28: North Korea fires its second intercontinental ballistic missile.
+July 28: North Korea fired its second intercontinental ballistic missile.
 It flew approximately 1,000 kilometers and landed in the Sea of Japan within Japan's exclusive economic zone, according to the Pentagon.
 "We cannot accept these repeated provocations by North Korea and we made our protest to the North Koreans using the strongest words possible," a Japanese government spokesman said.

 July 29: The United States tested its Terminal High Altitude Area Defense system in Alaska, which successfully detected, tracked and intercepted a ballistic missile.